lrlrlrlr/COMP4336_9336_21T2/README.md

 Task2:
   - how to capture

-General questions:
+**General questions**:
- - I can't capture the packet with wireshark/Microsoft Network Monitor.
+ - I can't capture the packet with Wireshark/Microsoft Network Monitor.
+         --> You may need to have a look at your configuration, for win10, you may need to install npcap and reboot before you start to capture.
+For more help please post your problem at the forum.
- - I can't capture 802.11 packet.
+ - I can't capture 802.11 packets.
+         --> this may happen since some wireless network card does not support us to get the raw 802.11 packets, but you may be able to find some TCP/UDP packets that have "signal strength", then you can use them to finish your task.

  - There is no SSID information inside the packet.
+         --> this is normal in win10, just descript what happened in your report.
  - There is only signal strength but no noise lvl and SNR ratio?
+         --> this is normal in win10, just descript what happened in your report.

 --------------------------------

+**Important: this is not the official support from COMP4336/9336, all the information here is for reference only.**
+**If you have any doubt/question, please post them into the Moodle forum.**